 What is hearing loss?

 If you find yourself struggling to hear other people clearly, chances are you know the answer to the question – Do I have hearing loss.
 You are not alone.
-One in eight people over 12 years of age in the United States has significant hearing loss.
+One in eight people in the United States has significant hearing loss.
 It’s the third most common health problem in the United States.
 Untreated hearing loss can affect your ability to understand speech and can negatively impact your social and emotional well-being.
 Hearing impairment can decrease your quality of life!

 Aging and chronic exposure to loud noises both contribute to hearing loss.
 Other factors, such as excessive earwax, can temporarily reduce how well your ears conduct sounds.

 Whether younger or older, most people don’t notice their own hearing loss, and wait too long to get help.
 You can’t reverse most types of hearing loss.
 However, you and your audiologists can take steps to improve what you hear.

 Hearing Disorders in Children

 Hearing is critical to children’s safety and to the development of speech, listening, learning, and social skills.
 Although hearing problems are commonly associated with aging, more than 5 million young people in the United States between the ages of six and 19 report noise-induced hearing loss.
 Kids need to dial the volume down on their iPods and radios and cell phones to prevent unnecessary hearing loss.

 How to Prevent Hearing Declines